-Cognitive Behaviour Therapy (CBT) is an evidence-based psychological therapy commonly used by clinical psychologists and is one of the therapies available at The Psychological Health Centre.
+Cognitive Behaviour Therapy (CBT) is an evidence-based psychological therapy and is one of the therapies available from clinicians at The Psychological Health Centre.
 The term Cognitive Behaviour Therapy is used to refer to any therapy that is based upon cognitive and/or behavioural principles.
-Researchers are continually developing and testing out new cognitive behavioural therapies and clinical psychologists then adapt these to each individual they work with.
+Researchers are continually developing and testing out new cognitive behavioural therapies and clinicians then adapt these to each individual they work with.
 Cognitive behavioural therapies are all:

 - developed and tested in research settings

 - informed by the latest science of psychology